To date or not to date evergreen content?

 For a long while, I have been convinced by the argument that for evergreen content and articles to remain evergreen, they should not be dated.

-Many professional bloggers believe in this approach, because it makes a lot of sense.
+Many professional bloggers believe in this approach of hiding article dates because it makes a lot of sense.
 Timeless, evergreen or everlasting content is all about timelessness, so why bother with having dates to confuse the issue?

-Sound logic, but how much sense does it make for readers of a blog?
+Sound logic, but how much sense does it make for readers of blog articles?

 Then the penny dropped …